English majors and minors should consult the course cycle before registering for any course.

 Professor Bryan Crockett

 In this course we’ll read, talk about, and write about the plays of the most beloved author in the history of English literature.
-The course is designed not only to challenge those who already enjoy Shakespeare but also to help those whose experience has been less rewarding to learn that the plays and poems can be both deeply moving and immensely enjoyable.
+While millions upon millions of people have discovered to their delight that Shakespeare's words have wings, others are intimidated by the difficulty of negotiating those words.
+This course is designed not only to challenge those who already enjoy Shakespeare but also to help those whose experience has been less enlightening to learn that the plays and poems can be immensely enjoyable.
 No matter whether you fall into the former category, the latter, or somewhere in between, a concentrated, sustained effort on your part will yield rich rewards.
 The syllabus will include a broad sampling of the varied products of Shakespeare's astounding imagination: sonnets, histories, tragedies, comedies, and romances.
-The reading list will likely include a few of Shakespeare's sonnets, Hamlet, Othello, King Lear, Henry IV, Part 1, Richard III, Measure for Measure, Much Ado About Nothing, and The Tempest.
-Requirements will include very short written responses to each day’s readings, a research paper, and mid-term as well as final exams.
+The reading list will likely include Henry IV, Part 1, Hamlet, Othello, The Merchant of Venice, Measure for Measure, Much Ado About Nothing, and The Tempest.
+Requirements will include short written responses.

 300 and 400-LEVEL COURSES